 The Competition and Markets Authority (CMA) is a non-ministerial UK government department which is responsible for promoting business competition and preventing and reducing anti-competitive activities.
-It was created in shadow form on 1 October 2013 and became fully operational on 1 April 2014, when it took over many of the functions of the Competition Commission and the Office of Fair Trading.
-The CMA section of the GOV.UK web site has information on its activities, consultations and publications (October 2013 onwards).
+It became fully operational on 1 April 2014, when it took over many of the functions of the Competition Commission and the Office of Fair Trading.
+Information here on the GOV.UK web site includes extensive guidance on competition law and consumer protection law.

-The Competion Appeal Tribunal (CAT) hears and decides appeals and other applications or claims involving competition or economic regulatory issues.
+The Competition Appeal Tribunal (CAT) hears and decides appeals and other applications or claims involving competition or economic regulatory issues.
 It was created by the Enterprise Act 2002 and replaced the former Competition Commission Appeal Tribunal.
+Its jurisdiction extends to the whole of the United Kingdom.
 Information and guidance on appeals to the Tribunal includes the text of the Tribunal’s rules and a Guide to Proceedings.
 There are summaries and full documentation (judgments, transcripts, orders, etc) relating to all cases 2001 onwards.